Bad Man (2025 film)

 Bad Man is a 2025 American action comedy film co-written and directed by Michael Diliberti.
-The film stars Seann William Scott, Johnny Simmons, Chance Perdomo (in his final film role), Lovi Poe, Kaitlin Doubleday, Ethan Suplee, Rob Riggle, and Jett Wilder.
+The film stars Seann William Scott, Johnny Simmons, Chance Perdomo (in his final film role), Lovi Poe, Kaitlin Doubleday, Ethan Suplee, and Rob Riggle.

 The film premiered at the Sidewalk Film Festival on August 24, 2025 and was released by Vertical on September 5, 2025.